Flink’s web interface provides a tab to monitor the back pressure behaviour of running jobs.

 Sink is back pressuring the upstream operator

-Back pressure monitoring works by repeatedly taking stack trace samples of your running tasks.
+Back pressure monitoring works by repeatedly taking back pressure samples of your running tasks.
 The JobManager triggers repeated calls to

-By default, the job manager triggers 100 stack traces every 50ms for each task in order to determine back pressure.
-The ratio you see in the web interface tells you how many of these stack traces were stuck in the internal method call, e.g.
+By default, the job manager triggers 100 samples every 50ms for each task in order to determine back pressure.
+The ratio you see in the web interface tells you how many of these samples were indicating back pressure, e.g.

-In order to not overload the task managers with stack trace samples, the web interface refreshes samples only after 60 seconds.
+In order to not overload the task managers with back pressure samples, the web interface refreshes samples only after 60 seconds.

 You can configure the number of samples for the job manager with the following configuration keys: